- What is Tisch MSRCNY?

 Before joining the Tisch MS research team, Dr. Mir worked as a Research Assistant Professor in the Department of Pharmacology at the University of Illinois, Chicago.
 She received her Ph.D. in Laboratory Medicine from the All India Institute of Medical Sciences, New Delhi, India and did her postdoctoral training at the University of Illinois, Chicago.

-Dr. Mir works with research assistants Zarina Balic (BA from New York University '16) and Matthew Mendelsohn (BA from Emory Unversity '17).
+Dr. Mir works with research assistant, Matthew Mendelsohn (BA from Emory Unversity '17).